 Highlands County has traditionally been one of the top producing beef counties in the state.
-And soon it is expected to have it's own slaughters house and meat processing facility.
+Soon it is expected to have its own slaughter house and meat processing facility.

 That's after the Highlands County Board of County Commissioners gave an enthusiastic nod to Wabasso Farms plans to convert 10 acres of its several hundred acres of ranching area into a slaughter house and meat processing facility.

-The new project would also allow for a butcher-shop type of farmer’s market on the property for the public to buy the locally sourced meat as well as dry goods.
+The new project would also allow for a butcher-shop type of farmer’s market on the property for the public to buy locally sourced meat and dry goods.

 Family member of the farm Luke Dickens said the operation will start off modestly with the slaughter of 10 to 20 cows a day.
-Depending on the need there may be goats, sheep and pigs slaughtered as well, he said.
+Depending on the need there may be goats, sheep and pigs slaughtered too, he said.

-"We would definitely have the capability of handling the livestock from the fair, and that's something we're definitely interested in and engaging with the with the fair and additional fares from other counties as well.
-So that's part of what we want to do with this facility," he said.
+"We would definitely have the capability of handling the livestock from the fair, and that's something we're definitely interested in and engaging with the fair and additional fairs from other counties as well," he said.
 "We want to serve our own interest and grow our own retail brand, but we also want to help out the community.
 If there's any other ranchers in the area that are looking to sell their own meat, we're open to helping them."

 In addition to supporting local agriculture, Dickens said the new slaughter and processing facility will create local jobs.